 Are there exceptions to the general rule that Harvard won’t disclose a student’s personal information?

-Harvard may be legally required to disclose a student’s personal information if it receives a valid, enforceable request from law enforcement or a court, such as a warrant or administrative or judicial subpoena.
+Harvard may be legally required to disclose a student’s personal information if it receives a valid, enforceable request from law enforcement or a court, such as a warrant or subpoena.

 What kind of safety plan should I come up with?